Religion in Montenegro: Islam

 Islam is the dominant religion in the northeastern municipalities, which are part of the Sandžak geographical region, and in municipalities where Albanians form a majority.
-Islam is the majority religion in Rožaje, Plav, Gusinje, Ulcinj and Petnjica.
+Islam is the majority religion in the municipalities of Gusinje, Petnjica, Plav, Rožaje, Tuzi and Ulcinj.

 Judaism

+According to the World Jewish Congress, there were approximately 400 to 500 Jews in the country in 2022.

-Montenegro is one of a select few countries and the only one in its region where there is an enviable inter-religious fund and there is no public manifestation of anti-Semitism and general negative attitude towards the Jewish people and the state of Israel.
-Even more, there is a high respect for the Jewish people and its contribution to the secular civilization.
+There is a high respect for the Jewish people and its contribution to the secular civilization.
 In February 2012, the Prime Minister of Montenegro Igor Lukšić signed an agreement with the Montenegrin Jewish community to grant official recognition of Jews as a minority in Montenegro.
 The agreement also established Judaism as the country's fourth official religion, along with the Eastern Orthodox Church, Catholic Church and Islam.

 Atheism

 The majority of Montenegro's population, 98.69%, declares to belong to a religion, though observance of their declared religion may vary widely.

 On the census from 2011, atheists, those who declared no religion, comprised about 1.24% of the whole population, and agnostics 0.07%.

 Religiosity is lowest in the Bay of Kotor region and the capital city of Podgorica.
 Municipalities with highest share of atheists are Herceg Novi (2.43%), Kotor (2.03%), Podgorica (1.99%) and Tivat (1.7%).
 In contrast, Rožaje has the fewest atheists, who make up only 0.01% of its population.
-In some municipalities more than half of population are undeclared, however.

 Religious freedom

 Montenegro's laws guarantee the freedom of religion and outlaw several forms of religious discrimination, as well as establishing that there is no state religion in Montenegro.
 The government provides some funding to religious groups.

 According to a 2017 survey conducted by the Council of Europe in cooperation with the Office of the Ombudsperson of Montenegro, 45% of respondents reported having experienced religious discrimination.

+In 2023, the country was scored 3 out of 4 for religious freedom.